hanhanwu/Hanhan_Penetration_Testing_Practice/README.md

 These resources only SFU students can use them. hahaha, I found many hands on free e-book from school library!

+* [Metasploit: The Penetration Tester's Guide][14]
+  * This maybe the best penetration testing book I have read so far.
+It's an old book, published in 2011, but it teaches you the fundamentals about how Metasploit works, so that no matter how fast this tool is updating, you can ramp up quickly
 * [Python Penetration Testing Essentials][1]
   * Foot printing web server & application
   * Denial of Service